nhsd-exeter/dos-integration/README.md

 <img src="./documentation/diagrams/DevOps-Pipelines and Automation.drawio.png" width="1024" /><br /><br />

-All `test` CodeBuild automations can be found in the AWS CodePipeline app in the `Texas` `mgmt` account and included the following:
+All `test` CodeBuild automations can be found in the AWS CodePipeline/CodeBuild areas in the `Texas` `mgmt` account.

-- uec-dos-int-tools-stress-test-stage
-- uec-dos-int-tools-load-test-stage

 More information can be found on DoS Integration's confluence workspace <https://nhsd-confluence.digital.nhs.uk/display/DI/Code+Development+and+Deployment>